sursba/sample-ai-powered-sdlc-patterns-with-aws/design-and-architecture/design-solutionarchitecture-agent/README.md

 - Upload your architectural drawings and ask the tool for explaning the details of the architecture
 - Estimate costs for the proposed architecture.

+You can access the working demo of this pattern through: http://demo-1085524942.us-west-2.elb.amazonaws.com/

 ## Solution Architecture

 ![Solution Architecture](images/agent_arch.jpg "Solution Architecture")